jdsteinbach/lifebuilders/src/imperial-cult/5-appearance-arrival.md

 Neil Elliott observes: “Paul’s references to the parousia of Christ ... played on the diplomatic language for the arrival of a king or general at the gates of a city, with all the potential for threat or promise that such an advent implied” (*Paul and Politics*, 25).

-Both Paul and the Greek authors of the first century use παρουσίία with reference to the arrival of a notable leader or official.
+Both Paul and the Greek authors of the first century use παρουσία with reference to the arrival of a notable leader or official.
 So long as the locals were living according to the rules of that leader, the arrival was eagerly anticipated.
 Paul uses “arrival” in this way to give his readers hope during difficulties and to motivate them to live like those who are under Jesus’ authority.

 ## Application